The Weight of "Dark"

 Dark is one of those words that has loaded meaning and doesn't exist without it's implied or explicit counterpart, light.
 Words alone are not problems but how we choose to use them.
 What we imply, what we leave out, what we mean, and what can be inferred by the use of a word is where things get tricky.

-Physical descriptor
+Physical Descriptor

 Character Descriptions